TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+r236:
+Fix: InfExtToMgsv mgsvToExtComplete not being set leasing ih_toextcmds.txt to always write all commands, which eventually IHExt would get fed up with - thanks OldBoss for the report.

 r235:
 Player restrictions menu added to in-mission menu.
 'Game over on combat alert' / gameOverOnDiscovery, now works in free roam (previously only worked in missions) (via Player restrictions menu)